 The cliffs are mostly unfossiliferous volcanic rocks, so fossil collectors will want to find the Ordovician shales wedged in between the cliffs.
 Fortunately, chunks of shale get worked out of the cliffs and onto the beach.
 Therefore, all you need to do is walk down to the beach and look for the soft, flaky shales found there, using a hammer only when larger pieces need to be split.
 The shales are sadly not common, but when found, commonly contain graptolites and trace fossils.
 The graptolite that is normally found here is a species known as the ‘tuning-fork’ graptolite, Didymograptus murchisoni.
 It existed for only a relatively short period of time, during the later part of the Middle Ordovician, about 470 to 464mya.
 As a result, it is used as an index fossil for this period of time, which geologists refer to as the Llanvirn stage (after a farmer’s cottage on the lane leading to the nearby Abereiddy Bay).

-The rocks in the cliffs are mostly volcanic and metamorphic.
-However, Ordovician shales (Upper Llanvirn age), wedged in between the cliffs, can occasionally be found, which get worked out of the cliffs and onto the beach.
+The rocks in the cliffs are mostly igneous intrusions and metamorphic.
+However, Ordovician mudstones from the Ogof Hen Formation (Arenig Series), of 479-467 Mya are wedged in between the cliff’s rocks and can occasionally be found.
+These get worked out of the cliffs and onto the beach.

 Common sense when collecting at all locations should always be used and prior knowledge of tide times is essential.
 The cliffs at Penarth are extremely high and cliff falls frequently occur along this coast.
 The cliffs are constantly crumbling, so keep well away.
 If you are searching below the cliffs, ensure that you wear a hard hat at all times.
 In addition, even during the summer months, the tides reach the base of the seawall, so it is very easy to become cut off.
 Therefore, make sure you collect on a falling tide.